New Athens in Harrison County, Ohio — The American Midwest (Great Lakes)

 Erected 1965 by Harrison County Historical Society.
 (Marker Number 6.)

 Location.
 40° 11.252′ N, 80° 59.748′ W. Marker is in New Athens, Ohio, in Harrison County.
-Marker is on North Main Street (Ohio Route 9) 0.1 miles from Wheeling Street (Route 519), on the right when traveling south.
-Touch for map.
-Marker is located at the Franklin Museum.
+Marker is on North Main Street Touch for map.
 Marker is in this post office area: New Athens OH 43981, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Franklin College / Cornerstone of Civil Rights (here, next to this marker); Morgan's Raid (approx. 5.6 miles away); Harrisville (approx. 5.7 miles away); Clark Gable (approx. 5.7 miles away); Cadiz G.A.R.
 Memorial (approx. 5.8 miles away); Harrison County Congressional Medal of Honorees (approx. 5.9 miles away); Bishop Matthew Simpson (approx. 5.9 miles away); Cadiz, Ohio (approx. 5.9 miles away).

 Categories. • Education • Government & Politics •